-Ovulation is the central event in the menstrual cycle .
+Ovulation is the central event in the menstrual cycle.
 Since the egg remains alive for only 24 hours, being able to pinpoint when ovulation occurs ( "the fertile time" ) is critically important for infertile couples.

 Ovulation prediction test kits (OPK) are a very useful scientific tool for helping women to pinpoint ovulation.
-These kits detect LH which is produced in large quantities shortly before ovulation and can be found in the urine .
+These kits detect LH which is produced in large quantities shortly before ovulation and can be found in the urine.
 Once the LH surge has occurred, ovulation usually takes place within 12 to 44 hours.
 Urine testing is started about two days prior to the expected day of ovulation and continues until the test becomes positive.
-The urine should be collected at the same time every day - and testing the first morning urine sample is a good idea.
+The urine should be collected at the same time every day - and testing the first-morning urine sample is a good idea.

-Once a test has registered positive, indicating that ovulation is about to take place and that your fertile time has started , please stop testing !
-It is no longer necessary to do anymore testing in that cycle.
+Once a test has registered positive, indicating that ovulation is about to take place and that your fertile time has started, please stop testing!
+It is no longer necessary to do any more testing in that cycle.
 The remaining tests in a kit may be saved and used in the following menstrual cycle if pregnancy does not occur.

-Ovulation prediction kits offer the advantage that they allow you to predict when ovulation will occur - thus maximising the chances that intercourse will be timed at your most fertile period.
+Ovulation prediction kits offer the advantage that they allow you to predict when ovulation will occur - thus maximizing the chances that intercourse will be timed at your most fertile period.
 They can also be done in the privacy of your own home.

 HOW DOES IT WORK?

 The LH (Luteinizing Hormone) which is in the urine of normal women will increase dramatically in the middle of the menstrual cycle.
 The LH increase triggers ovulation which is when the egg is released periodically from Normal fertile women.
 WHO experts state that LH testing is a reliable way to detect ovulation.
 Ovulation will occur after 24-48 hours following a positive test.